amd/quark-documentation/docs/install.rst

 -------------------------

 1. (Optional) Verify the installation by running ``python -c "import quark"``.
 If it does not report error, the installation is done.

 2. (Optional) Compile the ``fast quantization kernels``.
-When using Quark’s quantization APIs for the first time, it will compile the ``fast quantization kernels`` using your installed Torch and CUDA if available.
+   When using Quark's quantization APIs for the first time, it will compile the ``fast quantization kernels`` using your installed Torch and CUDA if available.
    This process may take a few minutes but subsequent quantization calls will be much faster.
    To invoke this compilation now and check if it is successful, run the following command:

    .. code:: bash

       python -c "import quark.torch.kernel"

 3. (Optional) Compile the ``custom operators library``.
-When using Quark-ONNX’s custom operators for the first time, it will compile the ``custom operators library`` using your local environment.
-To invoke this compilation now and check if it is successful, run the following
+   When using Quark-ONNX's custom operators for the first time, it will compile the ``custom operators library`` using your local environment.
-   command:
+   To invoke this compilation now and check if it is successful, run the following command:

    .. code:: bash